 They are focused on developing a circular economy product range, which includes business cards made from coffee cups, printer-quality paper made from waste and uniforms and reusable drinking bottles made from plastic bottles.

+Finally in our emissions mission we tackle our kitchen offering.
 We’ve developed a new menu to give our customers a variety of options based on their eating preferences.
-We now offer a wider range of vegetarian dishes and have bought a vegan, plant-based burger on to our menu.
+We now offer a wider range of vegetarian dishes and have brought a vegan, plant-based burger onto our menu.

 Where possible, all of our food produce is sourced responsibly and locally, reducing our exposure to mass farming and minimising the carbon footprint of our deliveries.
 We care as much about the treatment of farmed animals as we do about the carbon footprint of our suppliers.